AndyCappDev/tourbox-linux/docs/GUI_USER_GUIDE.md

 **Quick iteration:**
 1. Keep the GUI open during setup
-2. Save changes to automatically apply them
+2. Apply and Save changes
 3. Switch to your application to test
 4. Switch back to GUI → tweak → save → test again
 5. No need to close the GUI or restart anything